Cuttyhunk Island: Population and culture

 Cuttyhunk is part of the town of Gosnold, Massachusetts and home to 10 year-round residents.
 The town's population swells to about 400 in the summer with vacationers and boaters.
 Cuttyhunk has a few trucks, but most people travel on foot or by golf cart.
 Cuttyhunk's natural harbor is a popular spot for boaters to tie up for a night or even a summer.

 Cuttyhunk continues to be a popular site for sportfishing, with striped bass and bluefish being the most frequent catches.
 Lobstering is an occupation for a few of the island's residents, as is boat building, shellfishing, and carpentry.
 The island is served by a ferry named the M/V Cuttyhunk, which makes frequent trips to Cuttyhunk from New Bedford during the summer.

 There is one bed and breakfast - the Cuttyhunk Fishing Club - and many home rentals for summer tourists, but given its small size, other facilities on the island are limited, with three retail stores and only a few spots for lunch or dinner.

-The single school on the island had one teacher and three students as of August 2009; in June 2019, eighth grader Gwen Lynch, graduated as the sole member of the Class of 2019.
-The school has plans to reopen as a STEAM Academy, which would offer weeklong seminar-style programs in lieu of having full-time students on-island.
+The single school on the island had one teacher and three students as of August 2009; in June 2019, eighth grader Gwen Lynch graduated as the sole member of the Class of 2019.
+Her commencement speech was held by actress and comedienne Jenny Slate.
+The school reopened as a STEAM Academy, offering seminar-style programs in lieu of having full-time students on-island.